Key messages

 - need to travel more than 100 kilometres one way or an average of 500 kilometres a week for one or more weeks (travel distances can be determined using the Google® maps Get Directions function).

-- participate in clinical trials or experimental treatments that are medical research studies that aim to find a better way to manage a particular disease
+- participate in clinical trials or experimental treatments for medical research studies

 - live in states or territories other than Victoria (unless they are a living organ donor to a Victorian patient)